What is the Citizen's Cider Project?

 Bring your apples to us and we will pay you $10 per bushel or approximately $0.25 per pound.
-You can pick into any container and we will measure it for you.
-Although the store is not officially open, you can use your newly earned apple-picking cash to buy cider when you drop apples off.
+You can pick into any container and we will weigh it for you.
+Be sure your apples are unsprayed, ripe (no green apples that should be red, please) and have no rot.
+See below for more picking tips.

 When and Where Can We Drop Apples Off?

 Starting Friday September 18, drop your apples off at the Banjo Cidery: 614 Sandford Rd, Uxbridge anytime we are open (see above for hours).
 Note that we will be opening the patio for an extra day on Sunday September 20 in honour of the Uxbridge Studio Tour.

 Post a picture of yourself picking apples for the Citizen's Cider Project on facebook, instagram, or twitter, mention us, and tag 2 friends.
 You will be entered into a draw for 2 bottles of our 2019 Citizen's Cider.

 No rotten or heavily bruised apples.
 If the apple feels soft and is deep red, break one open to check for rot.